A Practice Guide for Amateur Violinists and Violists

 Practice time may be limited, but with some structure, you can cover technique, repertoire, and musicianship in every session.

-- Recording Tools: phone voice memo (app), Dolby On (app), Zoom handheld recorders
+- Recording tools: phone voice memo apps, Dolby On (app), Zoom handheld recorders

 Continuing your Journey